Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 What does annexation mean?

-The Israelis want to take over that and call the entire West Bank
+The Israelis want to take over that and call the entire west bank um and call it is states it part of israel and

-are the Palestinians who live there get voting rights?
+and do they are the palestinians who live there get voting rights

 But I just notice that the IDF, for all the grief that it takes, has actually been a voice of restraint in Gaza and the West Bank, at least publicly.